Obsessed with Financial Independence

 So what can we do to overcome these struggles?

 I have found that it helps to force myself to stop ruminating on the numbers and reaching financial independence.
-I have taken up different hobbies and I focus on my immediate successes.
+Looking for and taking up different hobbies and focusing on my immediate successes helps.
 I run, I read and I knit.
-I make time for my family and friends.
+And I make time for my family and friends.